jcatrysse/redmine_extended_api/README.md

 **ATTENTION: ALPHA STAGE**

-This plugin extends the default Redmine API by providing a dedicated endpoint that mirrors the behaviour of the core Redmine REST API.
+This plugin extends the default Redmine API by providing a dedicated endpoint that mirrors the behaviour of the core Redmine REST API and now enables write operations for administrative resources that were previously read-only.
-The goal of this first iteration is to offer a safe playground for new capabilities (POST/PUT/DELETE and plugin-specific functionality) without interfering with the built-in endpoints.

 ## Features

 - Transparent proxy for all REST API calls that exist in Redmine.
 - New isolated base path (`/extended_api`) to avoid conflicts with the core API.
 - Works on both Redmine 5.x and 6.x installations.
+- Adds POST/PUT/PATCH/DELETE for issue statuses, trackers, enumerations, custom fields and roles (including depending custom field options when the plugin is installed).

-Future releases will start enabling write operations and expose endpoints for complementary plugins such as [`redmine_depending_custom_fields`](https://github.com/jcatrysse/redmine_depending_custom_fields) and [`redmine_stealth`](https://github.com/jcatrysse/redmine_stealth).
+Support for complementary plugins such as [`redmine_depending_custom_fields`](https://github.com/jcatrysse/redmine_depending_custom_fields) is automatically detected and exposed through the API.

 ## Installation